-Success Criteria (student to complete): Teacher Recognition (English):

-I have completed my spelling activities, and

-checked that my words are spelt correctly.

-, , , ,

-)I have completed my reading activities.

-Di nave completeu my reading activities.

-I have completed my journal writing, paying

-attention to spelling and punctuation.

-○I have completed the Stinky Sid imagery

-activity.

-) have checked my work.

-Choose one of these numbers.
+Success Criteria (student to complete): Teacher Recognition (English): Success Criteria (student to complete).
+Control (English).
+I have completed my spelling activities, and checked that my words are spelt correctly.
+I have completed my reading activities.
+I have completed my journal writing, paying attention to spelling and punctuation.
+I have completed the Stinky Sid imagery activity. l have checked my work.
+Mathematics - Number of t Today's numbers of the day are 89 a · Choose one of these numbers.
 Draw and write everything you know about that number.

-Answer these questions focusing on your chosen number from the previous page:
+Answer these questions focus ing on your chosen number from the previous page:

-My number is: (write which number you have chosen from the previous page)
+My number is:page) (write which number you have chosen from the previous

 Write it in words

 10 more

 15 less

 Subtract 21

 Round to the nearest 10

 Next even number

 Write a pattern starting at your number

 List some factors

 Is it divisible by two?

 Double it

-If you would like an extra challenge, you can visit this website and complete the Number Of The Day there.
+If you would like an extra cha The Day there. www.mathsstarters.net/numof llenge, you can visit this website and complete the Number Of

+Mathletics - Complete two Mathletics tasks s et by your teacher.

+Task 1:

+lask 2:

+Practise your $\times 6$, $\times 7$ and $\times 8$ tables.
+Say them out loud as you go.

-x6 ×7 x8
+×6 ×7 x8

-Social distancing restriction at a football game.
-320 and How many children are and Write a number sentence re adults and the re t watching the gam est are children. e?
-VEDRESDAN 140 O 180 O 200 O 170 O 190 O Cambridge Gardens Public out - Transformation step
+Social distancing restrictions have been eased and there are 520 spectators at a football game.
+320 are adults and the rest are children.
+How many children are at watching the game?
+Write a number sentence and draw a diagram to explain how you solved it.

+140 O 180 O 200 O 170 O 190 O

+Cambridge Gardens Publi